rkiel/webpack-tutorial/README.md

 module.exports = {};
 ```

-## Add an entry point for source code
+## Add an entry point for the first file of our source code

 Entry points can be relative path.